See exactly how Refindo brings files back

 Scan locally, preview recoverable files, then recover selected data to a safe destination.

-Refindo is built around a simple recovery path: read the affected drive, show you what can be found, let you preview the important files, and write recovered files somewhere else.
-It does not upload your drive, repair physical hardware, or claim to recover categories it does not support.
-The workflow is deliberately narrow because recovery is safest when the tool writes as little as possible to the source.
+One deliberately narrow path: read the affected drive, show you what can be found, let you preview the files that matter, and write results somewhere else.
+No hardware repair, no categories it cannot support, because recovery is safest when the tool writes as little as possible to the source.

 Quick Scan vs Deep Scan